- Articles and Reports

 The Risk of Secret Sites

-Western intelligence agencies have long been unanimous in one prediction: if Iran makes nuclear weapons, it will do so at secret sites.
+Intelligence agencies have long been unanimous in one prediction: If Iran makes nuclear weapons, it would do so at secret sites.
 The reasons are clear.
 If, in a dash to make weapons, Iran were to divert known (and therefore inspected) sites, material, or equipment to bomb making, it would risk detection before success, would violate the Nuclear Nonproliferation Treaty and would make itself an international pariah.
 It would also invite an attack on the very sites, material and equipment it diverted.
 No country has ever chosen to make an illicit diversion and dash to weapons, probably for the reasons just stated.

-The data below reveal that as Iran develops more powerful centrifuges, it will need ever smaller sites to enrich bomb quantities of uranium.
+The data below reveal that as Iran develops more powerful centrifuges, it would need ever smaller sites to enrich bomb quantities of uranium.
 And the smaller the site, the more difficult it will be to detect.
-For example, at its nominal capacity, Iran’s IR-2m centrifuge, of which Iran has about 1,000 in storage, could enrich the same amount of uranium as the IR-1 centrifuge in approximately one-fifth the space.
+For example, operating at 80% of its nominal capacity, Iran’s IR-2m centrifuge, of which Iran has at least 1,000, could enrich the same amount of uranium as the IR-1 centrifuge in approximately one-fifth the space.
 Iran’s enrichment plant at Fordow, which was publicly exposed in 2009, was built clandestinely by Iran to house about 3,000 centrifuges.
 For this reason, the estimates below use 3,000 centrifuges as the possible size of a secret enrichment plant.

-These centrifuges would require approximately the same space as the model IR-2m centrifuges above, or approximately twice the size of the ice surface of a professional hockey rink.
-The space requirements above reveal that as Iran develops more efficient centrifuges, it will need ever smaller sites to enrich bomb quantities of uranium.
+These IR-6 centrifuges would require approximately the same space as the model IR-2m centrifuges above, or approximately twice the size of the ice surface of a professional hockey rink.
+The space requirements above reveal that as Iran develops more efficient centrifuges, it could rely on ever smaller sites to enrich bomb quantities of uranium.

 The analysis above assumes that Iran would use 16 kg of highly enriched uranium metal (about 90% U-235) in the finished core of each nuclear weapon.
 Sixteen kilograms are assumed to be sufficient for an implosion bomb.
 This was the amount called for in a design for such a device that has circulated on the nuclear black market, to which Iran has had access.